 In the update, HMCTS sets out...
 Read More

 Following David Cameron’s drive to promote and encourage marriage during his tenure as Prime Minister, a tax break was introduced by the Conservative government in 2015 with the aim of helping couples where one partner is a basic rate taxpayer and the other is a non-taxpayer.
 Marriage Allowance works by enabling the lower earner to transfer...
 Read More

 Following the May 2017 release of the Commons Work and Pensions Committee's report on the Child Maintenance Service (CMS), Head of Manchester Office Emma Gill penned a thorough analysis of the government agency established to assess, pay and enforce child maintenance.
-In 'Trapped in the million pound pad: self-determination, children's rights and...
+In 'Trapped in the million pound pad: self-determination,...
 Read More

 Sitting in the Family Division of the High Court, Mr Justice Mostyn considered an application under the 1980 Hague Convention on the Civil Aspects of International Child Abduction by an Israeli father for the return of his two children.